Caprese Pesto Pasta Salad

 What to Serve with Pasta Salad

-Caprese salad is great all on its own but is the perfect BBQ or potluck side.
-We love it with marinated flank steak, grilled chicken breast, beef kabobs, or baked fish.
+Caprese pasta salad is great all on its own, but it is the perfect BBQ or potluck side.
+This sablefish recipe goes great with the pasta salad.
+We also love it with grilled marinated flank steak, baked BBQ boneless chicken thighs, or grilled turkey breast.
+Add chopped chicken to the pasta salad for a filling, make-ahead lunch option.

 Recipe Tips and Notes

-• Rinse the pasta after it has been drained to both cool it down and avoid it from being overcooked.
+• Rinse the pasta after draining to cool it and prevent overcooking.

 • The mozzarella balls need to marinate for at least an hour, so plan accordingly.

-• The olive oil will slightly solidify in the refrigerator so allow it to sit at room temperature for approximately 20 minutes.
+• The olive oil will slightly solidify in the refrigerator, allowing it to sit at room temperature for approximately 20 minutes.

 caprese pasta salad in a bowl with sliced bread and tomatoes on the side